horouuu/horouuu/README.md

-'ello there
+'ello there \
-i make cool stuff when i feel like it you can reach me at `horou@coronne.io` :)
+i make cool stuff when i feel like it \
+you can find my contacts at https://coronne.io/ :)